eiroca/awesome-list/Apple2.md

 *  [sider-xebec-disassembly](https://github.com/FozzTexx/sider-xebec-disassembly) Disassembly of the Sider/Xebec SASI card ROM and tools for the Apple II
 *  [Snake](https://github.com/nlflint/Snake) Snake game
 *  [softwarelibrary_apple_games](https://archive.org/details/softwarelibrary_apple_games) Games and entertainment software for the Apple II
+*  [SpellWielder](https://crowcousins.weebly.com/spellwielder.html) SpellWielder brings the classic feel of an open-ended action+adventure game to the Apple II
+*  [Tales of Florb](https://florb1.weebly.com/) The Sparkstone: Tales of Florb, a choice-based adventure game for the Enhanced Apple //e, Apple //c, and Apple IIgs computer systems and emulators
 *  [tb1](https://github.com/deater/tb1) This is the git repository for all Tom Bombem related projects
 *  [tcpsnooper](https://github.com/ksherlock/tcpsnooper) Marinetti tcp snooper CDA
 *  [telnetd](https://github.com/sheumann/telnetd) Telnetd for GNO